 If Application Group ID and EAS synchronization support in EAS characteristics are received and the ECS-ER is available, the S-EES checks with the ECS-ER with the received EAS ID and Application Group ID and obtains a list of EAS(s) supporting EAS synchronization and serving the application group for the desired application service identified by the EAS ID as described in clause 8.20.
 Step 2 to step 4 are skipped.

 If the UE location is not known to the S-EES or provided by the S-EAS request, then the S-EES may interact with 3GPP core network to retrieve the UE location.
-If the S-EES decided to execute the ACR or when the requesting EAS is authorized, the S-EES checks if there exists a T-EAS information (registered or cached) that can satisfy the requesting EAS information, additional query filters and the Expected AC Service KPIs and the Minimum required AC Service KPIs if received from the EEC during the EAS discovery or from the S-EAS in step 1.
+If the S-EES decided to execute the ACR or when the requesting EAS is authorized, the S-EES checks if there exists a T-EAS information (registered or cached) that can satisfy the requesting EAS information, target DNAI, target tunnel information, additional query filters and the Expected AC Service KPIs and the Minimum required AC Service KPIs if received from the EEC during the EAS discovery or from the S-EAS in step 1.
 In this case, the S-EES may collect Edge load performances from ADAES or OAM to find T-EAS(s) that satisfies the Expected AC service KPIs or the Minimum required AC Service KPIs.
 The S-EES may determine the use of statistics or prediction for evaluating KPIs based on the situation of the T-EAS discovery.
+If target tunnel information is received, the S-EES additionally takes the target tunnel information into consideration in identifying T-EAS(s).
+For instance, the IP address(es) of identified T-EAS(s) needs to be topologically close to the IP address of the target tunnel server.
 If the S-EES finds the T-EAS(s) in the cached or registered information, the flow either continues with step 5 for the S-EAS triggered discovery or stops for the S-EES decided ACR execution, else the S-EES retrieves the T-EES address from the ECS as specified in clause 8.8.3.3 and continues with step 3.

 3. The S-EES invokes the EAS discovery request on the T-EES retrieved from the ECS.
 The EAS discovery request includes the requestor identifier [EESID] along with the security credentials and includes EAS discovery filter.
 In the EAS discovery filter, the S-EES may include prediction expiration time, the Expected AC Service KPIs and the Minimum required AC Service KPIs if received from the EEC during the EAS discovery or from the S-EAS in step 1.
+If target tunnel information is available at the S-EES (e.g. received from S-EAS in step 1a or by the user plane management event notification from the core network), the S-EES provides the T-EES with the target tunnel information.

 The S-EES also includes the EEC service continuity support indicator received from the EEC during EAS discovery.
 If in step 1 the S-EES received an EAS service continuity support indicator from the S-EAS, then the S-EES includes this EAS service continuity support indicator and its own EES service continuity support indicator indicating the ACR scenarios supported by the EES.
 If in step 1 the S-EES decided to execute the ACR, the S-EES includes the EAS service continuity support indicator received from the S-EAS during EAS registration and includes an EES service continuity support indicator indicating that the S-EES executed ACR according to clause 8.8.2.5 is to be used for the ACR.